Welcome to the shameless self-promotion page.

 ORGANIZATIONAL PARTICIPATION (not a lot of this, because I like to get out of it if I can)

-2009 November, took a group to participate in the N.A.
-Ma Gui Ba Gua Association workshop in Beijing.
+2009 November, took a group to participate in the North American Ma Gui Ba Gua Association workshop in Beijing.

-2006 October, took a group to participate in the N.A.
-Ma Gui Ba Gua Association workshop in Beijing.
+2006 October, took a group to participate in the North American Ma Gui Ba Gua Association workshop in Beijing.

 1995 -1998: board member of the United Wushu Federation of Canada.